Neha Kaul

 Neha Kaul is an Indian actress.
 She started her career with the TV show Zindagi Ka Har Rang...Gulaal and then played the role of Naina in Love Marriage Ya Arranged Marriage.
 In 2013, she played the role of Nazneen in Ek Thhi Naayka.
 In 2015, she played the role of Bhagwati in Tu Mera Hero.

-She is popularly known for playing the role of Shogata Kant in the TV show Bahu Hamari Rajni Kant airing on Life OK.
+She is known for playing the role of Shogata Kant in the TV show Bahu Hamari Rajni Kant, which aired on Life OK.